misc-courses/web-cs105-f24/content/exercises/exercise06.md

 ## Submitting

-Share the project using the instructions from [exercise 1](exercise01).
+Save the exercise using the instructions in the [Submission Guidelines](../resources/submissions).

-Only one person from each group needs to submit.
+Only one person from each group needs to submit the code.
 When you submit the assignment you wil have the opportunity to create a group -- please remember to include your partner(s) in the group.
 If you don't see a place to create a group when you log in, click on the `People` link on the left, and then on the `Exercise 6 groups` tab.
 You can create a group there by dragging your two names into an empty group.

-Visit the [exercise page](https://middlebury.instructure.com/courses/10245/assignments/167288) on Canvas to submit the URL.
+Submit your work at the [exercise page](https://middlebury.instructure.com/courses/15553/assignments/289629) on Canvas.

+Please write your reflections separately and submit them to [this separate page](https://middlebury.instructure.com/courses/15553/assignments/296049) on Canvas.
+Include in your reflection the name of the person you worked with and thoughts about the experience.